l-lattermann/Python-Basics--Uni-Vocabulary-Trainer/README.md

 # Vocabulary Trainer for Mac/Linux

-A simple terminal-based flashcard trainer for learning vocabulary.
+[Can be run on Windows by running the vocabulary_trainer.py manually] A simple terminal-based flashcard trainer for learning vocabulary.
 This Python script reads questions and answers from a text file and quizzes you interactively.
 Unknown entries are saved for focused repetition later.
+Vocabs are intentionally stored in .txt format, so copy-pasting and reformating them from Coursebooks or AI is easy.